drainpixie/blossom/content/meta/colophon.md

 <br />

-It plans to build a _knowledge base_ by documenting its projects, thoughts, and experiences, as well as a _portfolio_ showcasing its artistic and technical endeavours.\
+I plan to build a _knowledge base_ by documenting my projects, thoughts, and experiences, as well as a _portfolio_ showcasing my artistic and technical endeavours.\
 <br />

-Over the years, it hopes for this website to become a _time capsule of its growth and development_—a reflection of its past, present, and future self.
+Over the years, I hope for this website to become a _time capsule of my growth and development_—a reflection of my past, present, and future self.